How induction will look to you

 Each term, and actually half term (or period), of induction is the same.
 If you are a part timer, induction will take longer – see the section at the foot of this page.

 Before you start induction, you should be registered with IStip, after having been awarded Qualified Teacher Status (QTS).
-You will meet with your tutor or mentor and begin to plan your programme for the term: you should use the Record of Induction here and put in key meetings and lesson observations.
+You will meet with your tutor and begin to plan your programme for the term: you should sign the Declaration of Prior Induction and you should use the Record of Induction here and put in key meetings and lesson observations.
 Make sure you have a copy of the standards: the Teachers’ Standards – Evidence Tracker is useful as it can help you track your progress and provide evidence of it.

 The minimum requirements of evidence pro forma lists what you need to collect; the Record of Induction ensures that what is gathered is secure (i.e. signed, counter-signed and dated), whether you work electronically or in hard copy.